liles-eric/kennt-AW-testing/README.md

 ## Overview

 This project involves working with the **AdventureWorks sample database**, hosted in **Azure SQL**.
-The primary goal is to enhance the dataset with external information (e.g., weather data, custom date dimension) and build a comprehensive **Power BI dashboard**.
+The primary goal is to enhance the dataset with external information (e.g., weather data, custom date dimension) and to integrate with **Generative AI**.
 We’ll also integrate **Generative AI (ChatGPT, Hugging, Claude?)
 API** for automatic data summaries and insights into both the Power BI dashboard and the SQL data.

 ---